KuroSeinenbutV2/praktikum_PBO/README.md

             return gajiPokok + (lembur * 20000) + (dinas * 400000) + (presensi * 50000);
         }

-//  Encaptulation
+//  Encapsulation
-    <br>Encaptulation restricts direct access to class components, this mean it can hide the member of class.
+    <br>Encapsulation restricts direct access to class components, this mean it can hide the member of class.

     Example:
     class Karyawan {